wuyangf7/OPERA/README.md

 * --snp-chr extract the SNPs on target chromosome on across xQTL, GWAS summary data and LD reference data.
 * --probe-chr extract the sites for each exposure on target chromosome for xQTL summary data.
 * --prior-pi specifies the estimated prior probalities from the stage 1 analysis (i.e., the posterior Mean from stage 1 output, seperated by comma).
 * --rho-file specifies the estimated between-study correlations due to sample overlap from the stage 1 analysis.
+See the input format for the .rho file above.
 * --extract-exposure-probe	extracts a subset of exposure sites for analysis.
 * --outcome-wind specifies the window around each GWAS loci for stage 2 analysis/the window around each site across exposures for stage 2 analysis when GWAS loci were not specified, e.g., 1Mb in either direction (default).
 * --extract-GWAS-loci extracts a subset of GWAS COJO loci for analysis.
 The input file format is